thefrontside/frontmacs/README.md

 mean that there shouldn't be room for you to innovate and exercise your creative muscles.

-In fact, because Frontmacs is distributed as an esilp archive, it is _decoupled_ from git and so you are now free to maintain your own customizations in your own repository without fear of conflicting with the main distribution.
+In fact, because Frontmacs is distributed as an Emacs Lisp package, it is _decoupled_ from git and so you are now free to maintain your own customizations in your own repository without fear of conflicting with the main distribution.